I. Lists and registers of experts

-- Art.
-31 of the Uncontested Matters Act (“Außerstreitgesetz“)
+- Article 31 of the Uncontested Matters Act (Außerstreitgesetz – link here)

-- Art.
-52-53a of the Austrian Code of Administrative Procedure (“Allgemeines Verwaltungsverfahrensgesetz 1991”)
+- Articles 52-53a of the 1991 Austrian Code of Administrative Procedure (Allgemeines Verwaltungsverfahrensgesetz – link here)

 V.2.
 Appointment of experts

 Experts can be appointed by the court but not by the parties involved.
-The appointment of experts in administrative proceedings is similar to the one in civil proceedings.
+The appointment of experts in administrative proceedings is similar to that in civil proceedings.
 In criminal investigation proceedings, the expert can be appointed by the prosecutor.

 V.2.a.
 Appointment by a court

-The civil court has discretionary power to appoint an expert either ex officio or according to a litigant's explicit request if the relevant facts cannot be established otherwise.
-The only limit to this power is the adversary principle.
+The civil court has discretionary power to appoint an expert, either of its own motion or at the express request of a party to the proceedings, unless the facts of the case can be resolved otherwise.
 The court is free to appoint any person it considers suitable to act as an expert.
-The expert has to report any conflict of interest to the court. court-appointed experts have access to the relevant elements of the file.
+The expert must report any conflict of interest to the court.
+Court-appointed experts have access to the relevant documents of the court file.

 V.2.b.
 Appointment by the parties

-In Austria, a private expert is chosen by a party.
-His report has to be invoked and submitted by the parties, otherwise it would be rejected as inadmissible.
-If those requirements are fulfilled, the court freely examines and assesses the expert’s opinion.
+In Austria, private experts are chosen by the parties.
+Their reports must be asserted and submitted by the parties, otherwise they will be rejected as unacceptable.
+If these requirements are met, the court examines and assesses the expert’s opinion.
 The report is considered as an element of proof but cannot annul the report of a court-appointed expert.
-It is rather linked to the legal foundation of litigant’s arguments.
+Rather, it underpins the legal basis of a party’s argument.

-The court can decide whether it is going to base the reasoning in its judgement on the party-appointed expert’s opinion.
+The court can decide whether or not to base the reasoning in its judgement on the opinion of the expert appointed by the party.

 V.3.a.
 Expert report

-If the court considers the report to be incomplete or in case of the expert’s unjustified misconduct, the court can order the drafting of a new or an additional report ex officio or upon request of the parties.
-The court can also order that the expert has to pay the court fees because of the expert’s unjustified misconduct.
+If the court considers the report to be incomplete, or in the event of unjustified misconduct on the part of the expert, the court can, of its own motion or at the request of the parties, order a new or supplementary report to be drawn up.
+The court can also order the expert to pay the court fees because of the expert’s unjustified misconduct.

-In civil proceedings, the parties are highly involved in the expert's operations.
-They have to cooperate and to answer all requests for documents from the expert.
-They may directly question the expert during adversarial meetings and require the expert to comment on their remarks.
+In civil proceedings, the parties are closely involved in the work of experts.
+They must cooperate with them and provide them with whatever documents they request.
+They may directly question them during adversarial proceedings and require them to comment on their remarks.